 Customers love to get money back on something they are already searching to buy.
 After you have attracted their attention with a good promotional campaign - it is always a great idea to offer similar items for a discounted price.
 Discount sales are always attractive to customers but may not drive them to buy at the moment.
 When you add a "timestamp" or expiration date to the coupon, it is more likely they will make an impulsive decision to purchase.
 This again furthers the relationship with you and the customer because they feel like they are getting a great deal on a product they already wanted.

-Engage with Customers On Social Media and eMail
+Engage With Customers on Social Media and Email

-There has been a massive boom in online 2sales through the use of social media and email campaigns.
+There has been a massive boom in online sales through the use of social media and email campaigns.
 Companies are relying on social engagement to cater to different types of users.
 Making regular posts about your brand, products, messages, etc., will show potential customers that you are active and staying with the times.

 Customers also find chat support incredibly helpful — especially on social platforms and email.
 When people use their favorite social media applications, they want to feel like they interact with their favorite brands.
 Having speedy response times and regular conversations with those who reach out online is an easy way to keep the conversation rolling.
 And again, as we previously mentioned, this sort of activity creates a trustworthy relationship and makes your business top-of-mind during the purchasing decision.